chloe-blankers/File-Compression/README.md

 # File-Compression
 Implemented Lempel-Ziv-Welch algorithm (lossless data compression algorithm) in C to compress and decompress text files by at least 50%.

+## Dictionary Data Structure
-The dictionary data structure to be used for this assignment has a capacity of 4096 entries (2 12
+The dictionary data structure to be used for this assignment has a capacity of 4096 entries, of which:
-),
-of which:
 - the first 256 entries, numbered 0 through 255, are reserved for every possible 1-byte value
 (i.e. entry #0 is for the ASCII NUL character, entry #32 is for the ASCII space character,